terminalcloud/apps/docs/debmin.md

-# Ubuntu 14.04 with Webmin - Terminal.com Container
+# Ubuntu 14.04 with Webmin - Terminal
 *Official Ubuntu 14.04 distribution with minimal stack for running Terminal.com IDE and Webmin web administration tool.*